medvedevgroup/TwoPaCo/README.md

 of the junction, while a negative one shows the reverse complimentary version of the same junction.
 For example +1 and -1 are different versions of the same junction.
 This way, one can obtain all multi-edges of the graph with a linear scan, as described in the paper.
-For example, a sequence of pairs of junctions ids:
+For example, a sequence of of junctions ids:

 	a_1
 	a_2